Access to Information

 Vexatious or Repeated requests

 The Council will refer to the guidance issued by the Information Commissioner regarding vexatious or repeated requests.
-The said guidance can be found on the ICO’s website by clicking here.
+The said guidance can be found on the Information Commissioner's Office (ICO’s) website by clicking here.

 The Council is not obliged to comply with the request if is estimates that the cost would exceed a specified amount.
 Regulations stipulate that this is set at £450 which is equivalent to 18 hours.
 If locating, retrieving and extracting of the information, is likely to exceed this timescale of 18 hours, we will ask you would like to modify your request to enable it to fall within the limit.
 If this is not possible the request can be refused.